CitizenScientist/CitizenHealthScientist/README.md

 ## Welcome to the Citizen Scientist Page

-This page will report emerging science knowledge that may be of use to the ordinary citizen.
+This page will report emerging health science knowledge that may be of use to the ordinary citizen.
 A second goal is to harness the knowledge of each citizen to create holistic knowledge that can be of use to anyone.
+Across generations or cultures, knowledge can be lost but then reemerge by the telling of one individual's story.

-### Markdown
+### Topics

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Health and healing is the overarching topic, although just as scientific knowledge evolves, the topics on this page will also evolve.

 ```markdown
 Syntax highlighted code block